Cristina-Tobias/clustintime/README.md

 <img src=/logo.png height=250 width=250/>
 </p>

 Welcome!
-This toolbox contains all the functions required to run the whole time clustering pipeline from one command.
+This toolbox contains all the functions required to run the clustering pipeline in the temporal domain from one command.